-The fair value of Fortis (enterprise value) and the fair value of nonredeemable NCI and redeemable NCI were determined based on the above-mentioned option exercise payment of \$80.0 million and contingent payments up to \$200.0 million, weighted with probability and expected timing of the underlying events consistent with the assumptions under the rNPV, and discounted by the Company's estimated market level cost of debt.
+The Company expensed fair value of the acquired IPR&D assets of \$24.4 million as research and development expense in the consolidated statements of operations for the year ended December 31, 2023.
+The fair value of Fortis (enterprise value) and the fair value of nonredeemable NCI and redeemable NCI were determined based on the above-mentioned option exercise payment of \$80.0 million and contingent payments up to \$200.0 million, weighted with probability and expected timing of the underlying events, and discounted by the Company's estimated market level cost of debt.

-As of December 31, 2023, total assets and liabilities of Fortis were immaterial.
-For the period from the Option Acquisition Date to December 31, 2023, Fortis' net income (losses) was immaterial.
+As of December 31, 2024 and 2023, total assets and liabilities of Fortis were immaterial.
+For the year ended December 31, 2024 and the period from the Option Acquisition Date to December 31, 2023, Fortis' net income (losses) was immaterial.